 Marietta College has a collection of business documents and letters written by Increase’s older brother John Mathews.
 Historian Irene Nau included a sentence from a letter from John to Increase in her summary of these documents.
 I wanted to know more about this letter and if there were any other personal letters available, so I contacted the Special Collections Department.
 I received PDF files which were images of typed transcripts of several personal letters contained in the Historian Samuel P. Hildreth Collection.
 For one of these letters, the transcript only noted it was sent to “M”.
 I have been unable to determine who the recipient was.
 From the contents, I surmise it was written to someone in New England.
 In this missive, John shares his thoughts on the 1794 Whiskey Rebellion.
 I found it to be an interesting insight to this time period.
-The following except is the opening quotation for my next novel.
+The following excerpt is the opening quotation for Dr. Increase: Mathews Family Saga Book 2.

 An Excerpt from

 “It is to be much regretted that Government did not take the measures they are now pursuing at an earlier period.
 Besides saving vast sums, it would have given a weight and dignity to the Federal Government that would have tended greatly to check the licentiousness and opposition to Government unfeverable in this country, and I really believe that the present insurrection in the back counties of Pennsylvania would never have existed, had not the slow and ineffectual prosecution of the Indians have given them a contemptible opinion of the strength of the Government.